abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0002_auto_add_column_email_to_account successfully applied.
 ```

-It is as simple as that, the new column `email` is created in the database:
+Just like that, the new column `email` is added to the database.

 ![DB scheme account with email](/assets/images/articles/7_db_scheme_account_email.png)

 ### Foreign Key and Index

-To store different budgets and settings for them, we can create a budget table.
-Budget contains title and currency and alos a reference to the account.
-The diagram will look like:
+To store different budgets and settings for them, we can create a `budget` table.
+Budget contains title and currency and also a reference to the account.
+The structure can be visualized as follows:

 ![DB diagram budget](/assets/images/articles/7_db_diagram_budget.png)

-One user can have multiple budgets, so we need Foreign Key on `account` table by id.
-Also, would be good to have a unique index by account and title, because it is possible that different users might name their budgets the same, but for one user budget name should be unique.
+Given that a user can have multiple budgets, a Foreign Key on the `account` table by id is necessary.
+Additionally, to ensure uniqueness within a user's set of budgets—since different users might assign identical names to their budgets but within a single user's scope each budget name must be unique—we will implement a unique index on the account and title.

-The changes to the models:
+The modifications to the models are as follows:

 ```clojure
 {...